erwinsmit/blog/src/pages/multiline-transition/index.md

 ---
 title: Multiline underline transition
 date: '2022-11-27'
-spoiler: How to create a multiline underline transition
+spoiler: To create an underline transition on multiline text links, one solution is to use a pseudo element with a background.
+This can be further customized with tweaks to the animation flow.
+Here is an example using React and extending the MUI Link component.
 ---

 For a project I had to implement an underline transition on text links.
 For single line transitions there are lot of examples where you set a background on a pseudo element.
 For multiline I had look a bit harder.
 I found this [great example](https://nickymeuleman.netlify.app/blog/css-animated-wrapping-underline) for multiline underline transitions.
 I tweaked it a bit so the animation flows from left to right.
 See below for a React implementation (extending MUI's Link component).